Havrincourt: Situation

 The village lies about 14 kilometres south-west of Cambrai near the Havrincourt service area on the Autoroute A2.
 It is in the south-east corner of Pas-de-Calais, near to both the Nord and the Somme départements.

 It stands on the Upper Cretaceous plateau of the Artesian anticline, between the Somme at Péronne and the Escaut at Cambrai.

 In this satellite photograph Cambrai is top right.
 The dark patch down left of centre is the Bois d'Havrincourt.
 The Canal du Nord runs northwards from there and the Autoroute A2 goes diagonally.
 The village lies north-east of the wood and the A26 runs in curves from north to south of the picture.
 To the east of that, the Canal de Saint-Quentin winds from Cambrai to the south of the picture.
 The chalk soil of the plateau shows pale in the fields.
 If you know where to look, it is just possible to detect the soil disturbance around the Hindenburg Line.

 Communications

 Havrincourt is close to the A2 - A26 motorway interchange which leads to south and north-going junctions of the A1.
 Three motorway access points are distant about 12 km from the village.
 The Canal du Nord passes through the western edge of the commune.

+In 1877 a railroad section from Bapaume to Havrincourt opened.
+This was later extended to Marcoing.
+The Achiet–Marcoing railway primarily served the sugar industry.
+The railroad connections to Havrincourt closed down in 1969.